ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 In this section, I have carefully looked at the available data, before moving to model or analyze it.
 I have innovated by relying on quantitative aggregation and qualitative prior knowledge to present the data in a meaningful way.

-## Model results
+## Model results[^modeling2]

-[put a sad note here about running out of time]
+[^modeling2]: Because I have yet to implement and run these models, I describe anticipated results here.

 Based on the descriptive results for, I expect to find impacts for a neighborhood being marked as gay on increases in education level, rent, and income over time.
 I do not expect clear results for race, gender, or household type.

 Talk about building synthetic controls from other census tracts in "conclusions" if I don't get to it.
 "I plan to..."